 Linklater must have spent a lot of time studying Cassavetes and the neo-realism movement.
 He takes the John Hughes template for high teen melodrama and turns it inside out.
 The dialogue feels unscripted and natural, as if these are regular kids talking about everyday things; the exact opposite of, e.g., the big Breakfast Club speeches.
 There aren’t too many jokes per se; they’re more like riffs.
 There’s no punchline to the Martha Washington “cool, cool lady” monologue by Slater (Rory Cochrane), but that means every contour of it is worth celebrating and memorizing.
 (Slater, by the way, is one of cinema’s great stoners.)

 The script — and the subsequent near-universally terrific performances by the loaded cast — gives inner life and personality to no fewer than two dozen characters, and you could probably go higher than that.
-That’s one reason the film is so rewatchable — you can pick a new character or two each time through and try and dissect how they relate to the other characters and to the world around them.
+That’s one reason the film is so rewatchable — you can pick a new character or two to focus on each time through and try and dissect how they relate to the other characters and to the world around them.

 As perfect as the script is, it might be only the third-most important contribution by Linklater to the film.
 We must consider, first, his terrific direction and production leadership.
 After Everybody Wants Some!! released, I read an interview where one actor cited Linklater’s “Wikipedia” brain — you give him a scenario or topic, and he could tell you, in depth, what it needed to look and feel like, and how it connected to other things.
 This results in films where every detail feels like an authentic treasure; the fashion, the styles, the gestures, the turns of phrase, all add up to a vivid world.
 He may not have designed every single facet himself, but his guiding vision holds it together.

 His ability with a camera is incredible, too.
 Every scene feels like a marvelous, physical space that you want to hop into and explore.
-I’m not sure any director I’ve ever watched has done a better job at shooting people in a car (a sizable portion of the film), making it feel realistic and spatially elegant, the way Linklater does.
+I’m not sure any director I’ve ever encountered has done a better job at shooting people in a car (a sizable portion of the film), making it feel realistic and spatially elegant, the way Linklater does.

 Of all of the elements that bring life to the film, none is more important than the soundtrack.
 If there’s a film that uses music better than Dazed and Confused, then… well, it’s probably American Graffiti.
 But if this movie isn’t quite so formally inventive with its use of musical diegesis as American Graffiti, it goes even further to construct a distinct texture for each scene with its music.
-Just like it’s impossible to imagine the opening Star Wars text crawl without John Williams’ soaring anthem; and even if you could, it wouldn’t work — so, e.g., the lovely Emporium scene is not itself without “Hurricane.”
+Just like it’s impossible to imagine the opening Star Wars text crawl without John Williams’ soaring anthem; and even if you could, you wouldn’t want to — so, e.g., the lovely Emporium scene is not itself without “Hurricane.”
 And that is true of, almost literally, every single scene of the movie.
 The radio rock soundtrack is the soul of the film.
-It’s tempting to list every needle drop in bulleted list, but a few favorites are “Low Rider” during the sunset cruising scene; “Tuesday’s Gone” for the party wind-down; “Why Can’t We Be Friends” for the “air raid”; and “Slow Ride” for the unspeakably perfect final cruise down the highway.
+It’s tempting to list every perfect needle drop in bulleted list, but a few favorites are “Low Rider” during the sunset cruising scene; “Tuesday’s Gone” for the party wind-down; “Why Can’t We Be Friends” for the “air raid”; and “Slow Ride” for the unspeakably perfect final cruise down the highway.

-The miracle of Dazed and Confused is not any of its components, or even the remarkable summation of them, but the way that surpasses that.
+The miracle of Dazed and Confused is not any of its components, or even the remarkable summation of them, but the way it surpasses that.
 It coalesces into a transcendent whole where each piece improves the other.
 This film simultaneously speaks so many universal, timeless truths about adolescence and finding one’s place in the world… yet gives us a perfect, tiny portrait of a specific time and place.
 There’s no better movie to make you feel young, or feel old, or feel both at the same time; either way, you’ll want to grab an ice cold brew and go cruising with these kids one more time.